adiman1/weather-api-project/readme.md

 # Weather Fetching Project

-This project fetches weather data from an external API - WeatherStack Service, Monthly 100 free calls,
+This project fetches weather data from an external API - WeatherStack Service, Monthly 100 free calls

+**Purpose**
-Purpose - Normalize the JSON file and stores it in a csv Format.
+1) Normalize the JSON file and stores it in a csv Format.
+2) Store in DB and also in a Medallion Structure. i.e. Raw, Staged, Visualization Format

 ## Setup